Ghini/ghini.desktop/doc/report.rst

 be found at `makotemplates.org <http://www.makotemplates.org>`_.

-The Mako templating system should already be installed on your computer if Bauble is installed.
+The Mako templating system should already be installed on your computer if Ghini is installed.

 Creating reports with Mako is similar in the way that you would create a web page from a template.
 It is much simpler than the XSL